 What Is Cash To Close?

-Closing Costs Vs. Cash To Close: What’s The Difference?
+Cash To Close Vs. Closing Costs: What’s The Difference?

 Your cash to close and closing costs are interconnected but are still different.
-Closing costs refer to the fees you pay to your mortgage company to close on your loan.
-Cash to close, on the other hand, is the total amount – including closing costs – that you’ll need to bring to your closing to complete your real estate purchase.
+Closing costs refer to the fees you pay to your mortgage company to close on your home loan.
+The cash to close is the total amount – including closing costs – that you’ll need to bring to your closing to complete your home purchase.

-The specific closing costs you pay depend on your loan type, state, down payment and how much you borrow.
+The specific closing costs you pay depend on your loan type, mortgage amount, down payment and the state you live in.
 A few common fees you might pay are listed below.

-An appraisal is a professional third-party estimate of how much the home you’re buying is worth.
+- Appraisal fees: A home appraisal is a professional third-party estimate of how much the house you’re buying is worth.
 Lenders require appraisals to ensure the house is worth the amount they’re lending.

 - FHA, USDA or VA fees: If you take out a government-backed loan, you might have to pay a fee to the agency that backs the loan.
 These fees cover administrative costs and keep the programs going.
 For FHA loans, an upfront mortgage insurance premium (MIP) of 1.75% is required as well as a monthly fee.
 VA loans may require a one-time VA funding fee and USDA loans require an upfront guarantee fee of 1% and an annual fee of 0.35%.
 Rocket Mortgage® doesn’t offer USDA loans at this time, however.

-In some states, you must pay for a pest inspection before you can close on your mortgage.
+- Pest inspection fee: In some states, and on VA loans, you must pay for a pest inspection before you can close on your mortgage.

 Cash To Close

-Cash to close includes the total closing costs minus any closing costs that are rolled into the loan amount.
-It also includes your down payment, and subtracts the earnest money deposit you might have made when your offer was accepted, plus any seller credits.
-It also includes any refunds for overpayments and other credits.
+Cash to close includes the total closing costs minus any fees that are rolled into the loan amount.
+It also includes your down payment and subtracts the earnest money deposit you might have made when your offer was accepted, plus any seller credits.
+Additionally, it includes any refunds for overpayments and other credits.

-Your down payment likely makes up a large percentage of your total cash to close.
-Your down payment is a percentage of your home’s purchase price that you pay upfront to your lender.
-If you get a certain type of government-backed loan (like a VA loan or a USDA loan), you may not need to have a down payment.
+- Down payment: Your down payment likely makes up a large percentage of your total cash to close.
+Your down payment is a percentage of your home’s purchase price that you pay upfront to your mortgage If you get a certain type of government-backed loan (like a VA loan), you may not need to make a down payment.

-If you’ve already put down money for your down payment with your lender or you’ve already paid closing costs, you’ll see a deduction in your cash to close.
+- Deposits and credits: If you’ve already put down money for a down payment with your lender or paid closing costs, you may see a deduction in your cash to close.
 Any seller or lender credits you have will also be deducted from your cash to close.
 Remember to keep careful records so you can discuss any discrepancies with your lender.

 Where Can You Find The Amount Owed At Closing?

-You can find out how much you need to pay for each of your closing costs by looking at your Closing Disclosure.
-You should review it and make sure your lender credited you any prepayments.
+You can determine how much you need to pay for each of your closing costs by looking at your Closing Disclosure.
+You should review it closely to make sure your lender credited you for any prepayments.

-Before you sign onto your loan, compare your Closing Disclosure with your loan estimate.
+Before you sign your mortgage, compare your Closing Disclosure with your loan estimate.
 The charges, interest rate and loan terms on your Closing Disclosure should be very similar to your loan estimate.
-If a charge has changed from your loan estimate to your Closing Disclosure, you should discuss this with your mortgage lender.
+If anything has changed from your loan estimate to your Closing Disclosure, you should discuss this with your mortgage lender.

 How Can You Pay Your Cash To Close?

 There are a few ways that you can pay your cash to close.
 More secure forms of payment include cashier’s checks, certified checks and wire transfers.
-Credit, debit cards and personal checks might be accepted but aren’t recommended.
+Credit cards, debit cards and personal checks might be accepted, but aren’t recommended.

-A cashier’s check is a check certified by your bank.
-They initially use the bank’s own money to pay for your charge.
+A cashier’s check is certified by your bank.
+The bank initially uses its own money to pay for your charge.
 After the lender cashes your check, the bank withdraws the money from your account.
 Cashier’s checks include security features like signatures and watermarks that make them hard to counterfeit.
-You can get a cashier’s check by visiting your local bank or credit union and requesting one.
+You can get a cashier’s check by request at your local bank or credit union.
 Most lenders prefer these over certified checks.

 Wire transfers allow you to electronically send money to your lender before closing.
-You can ask your bank to do a wire transfer in person, over the phone or even on the internet.
-If you aren’t able to make it to the bank in person before closing, a wire transfer is a great option.
+You can ask your bank to do a wire transfer in person, over the phone or online.
+A wire transfer is a great option if you can’t make it to the bank in person before closing.

 Credit Or Debit Card